 Latest Update Standard & Poor's

-February 2023 – Standard & Poor's confirms the 'B-' rating with the addition of a positive CreditWatch.
+February 2024 - Standard & Poor's upgrades from 'B' to 'B+' rating with a positive outlook.